PDAL/CAPI/README.md

 ```

 The conda package includes a tool called `test_pdalc`.
 Run this to confirm that the API configuration is correct and to report on the version of PDAL that the API is connected to.

+This interface is suitable for use with C# and with Unity.

+There is a [Unity Package Manager (UPM) package for PDAL](https://openupm.com/packages/com.virgis.pdal/) based on this library.

 ## Dependencies